This article provides an overview of divorce investigation and infidelity investigation terminology, reports, resources, and forms.

-Divorce is the dissolution of a marriage contracted between a man and a woman, by the judgment of a court of competent jurisdiction, or by an act of the legislature.
-Any of the partners of a marriage can call for divorce but both parties must agree to completely nullify a marriage.
-Divorce records are available as a part of the vital records information of each state.
+A divorce is officially defined as the dissolution of a marriage contracted between a man and a woman by the judgment of a court of competent jurisdiction or by an act of the legislature.
+Any of the partners of a marriage can call for divorce, but both parties must agree to nullify a marriage completely.

-Resources for Divorce Investigations
+Resources for Infidelity Investigations

-If you’re looking for more information, resources or the latest news, check out Divorce Magazine.
-The mag provides individuals and families who are going through the transition of separation and divorce with information, support, and guidance.
+If you want more information, resources, or the latest news, check out Divorce Magazine.
+The mag provides individuals and families going through the transition of separation and divorce with information, support, and guidance.

 Also, check out Divorce Source and the Divorce Support Page.
-The Divorce Support website provides divorce information on family law topics such as; divorce, child custody, visitation, child support, alimony and property division.
+The Divorce Support website provides divorce information on family law topics such as divorce, child custody, visitation, child support, alimony, and property division.

 U.S. Legal Forms provides the necessary legal forms to file for divorce in each state.
 Go to Divorce Forms for more information and links to forms for each state.

 If you have any questions about divorce and infidelity investigations, please post a comment below.
 For more legal definitions, visit our Glossary of Legal and Investigation Terms.